Primary Care vs Urgent Care vs the ER: Which Do I Need?

 • Follow-up after a hospital stay or specialist visit

-The catch: getting an appointment can take days or weeks if your practice is busy.
-But many practices now offer same-day or next-day sick visits.
-It's worth calling your PCP first before assuming you need to go elsewhere.
+Getting an appointment can take days or weeks if your practice is busy.
+Many practices now offer same-day or next-day sick visits, so call your PCP before assuming you need to go elsewhere.
 If your practice uses a patient portal, you can often message a nurse and get triaged within hours.

-Same-day primary care is usually your best option for things that feel urgent but aren't dangerous — a sinus infection, a urinary tract infection, mild back pain.
-You get continuity (your provider already knows your allergies and your medication list) and you typically pay less than you would elsewhere.
+Same-day primary care is usually your best option for things that feel urgent but aren't dangerous: a sinus infection, a urinary tract infection, mild back pain.
+Your provider already knows your allergies and your medication list, and you typically pay less than you would anywhere else.

 Find primary care providers in your area through the ProviderQuoHealth directory.